0abc/0abc-a22/README.md

   * wonders grant 400 silver

 And it can currently be used for:
 * buying other resources (barter, market)
+* a few miscellaneous technologies:
+  * shared vision: 250 silver (instead of 100 food, 100 metal)
+  * shared dropsites: 500 silver (instead of 200 food, 200 wood, 100 metal, 100 stone); also, three traders requirement is removed
+  * unlock spies: 1000 silver (instead of 500 food, 500 wood, 300 metal, 300 stone)
+  * counterespionage: 2000 silver (instead of 400 food, 400 metal)
 * espionage: bribing cost is changed to 250 silver (instead of 500 metal); 500 silver with counterespionage (instead of 750 metal)

 ### Population size
 * 0: heroes, war dogs, fire ships